OfficeDev/office-js-docs-pr/docs/develop/extended-overrides.md

 </OfficeApp>
 ```

 The following is an example of a very simple extended overrides JSON file.
-It assigns keyboard shortcut CTRL+SHIFT+UP to a function (defined elsewhere) that opens the add-in's task pane.
+It assigns keyboard shortcut CTRL+SHIFT+A to a function (defined elsewhere) that opens the add-in's task pane.

 ```json
 {